The Vampire (1957 film)

 The Vampire is a 1957 American horror film produced by Arthur Gardner and Jules V. Levy, directed by Paul Landres, and starring John Beal and Coleen Gray.
 Its plot follows a San Francisco physician who inadvertently ingests pills laced with the blood of vampire bats, leading him to take on vampiric qualities.
 Like 1956's The Werewolf, it offered a science fiction take on a traditionally supernatural creature, although the films were produced by different production companies.
+James Vance was Art Director, Jack McKenzie was the photographer, Don Robertson handled Makeup and Rudy Butler was Set Designer.

-The film was released theatrically in San Francisco as the bottom half of a double feature with The Monster That Challenged the World.
+The film was released theatrically in San Francisco in June of 1957 as the bottom half of a double feature with The Monster That Challenged the World.
 When released to television, the film was given the alternative title Mark of the Vampire, though it is unrelated to the 1935 film of the same name starring Bela Lugosi.

 Plot

 In San Francisco, the late Dr. Campbell had begun experimenting with vampire bat blood just before his death.
 Colleague Paul Beecher finds a bottle of pills among Dr. Campbell's effects and takes them home.
 Dr. Beecher's daughter, Betsy, accidentally substitutes the vampire blood pills for her father's migraine tablets.
 As a result, the kindly Dr. Beecher starts having blackouts from the pills.

 During a consultation with patient Marion Wilkins, who suffers from congenital heart problems, Paul feels unwell and asks her to return the next day.
 The following morning, he receives a phone call notifying him that Marion has gotten progressively ill.
 When he goes to visit her, he finds her terrified by his presence, and she dies suddenly.
 On her neck, Paul finds two puncture wounds.

 Worried about his recent blackouts, Paul returns to Campbell's lab where he meets his former college chum—now the head of the university’s psychiatric department and overseer of Campbell’s research, Dr. Will Beaumont.
 Beaumont is accompanied by a researcher, the oddly aloof Henry Winston to determine Campbell’s progress.
 Will tells Paul that Dr. Campbell's research involved regressing animals’ minds to a primitive state, then reversing the process as a step toward advancing the intellect from its normal state.
 Paul has many questions about Campbell’s work and the pills he developed.
 In the evening, Beaumont retires to a nearby hotel, leaving Paul and Henry alone, Paul hoping to learn more about Campbell’s pills.
 The next morning, Henry is mysteriously found dead with the same puncture wounds and inexplicable disintegration of the tissue on his neck.
 Later, Paul is called to the hospital to perform an emergency surgery, but is unable to focus and has to leave the operating room after completing the procedure.